koki0517/MyKONBU/_posts/2022-03-15-Port-Splitter-for-NXT-Digital-Sensors.md

 ---
 layout: default
-title: "EV3のポートを増やしたい ~Port Splitter for NXT Digital Sensors~ with Python"
+title: "Port Splitter for NXT Digital Sensors with Python"
 tags: ev3 ev3dev-python
 ---
-# EV3のポートを増やしたい ~Port Splitter for NXT Digital Sensors~ with Python
+# Port Splitter for NXT Digital Sensors with Python

 # Introduction / はじめに
 There are some way to increase the number of EV3's ports.<br>